 Experimental approach.
-We used in silico profiles Hidden Markov Models to identify novel laccase-like genes in Ochrobactrum sp.
+We used in silico profile hidden Markov models to identify novel laccase-like genes in Ochrobactrum sp.
 BF15.
-For laccase characterization, we performed heterologous expression in E. coli, purification and activity measurement on typical laccase substrates.
+For laccase characterization, we performed heterologous expression in Escherichia coli, purification and activity measurement on typical laccase substrates.

 Results and conclusions.
-Profiles Hidden Markov Models allowed us to identify a novel LMCO, named Lac80.
-In silico analysis of Lac80 revealed the presence of the three conserved copper-oxidase domains characteristic of three-domain laccases.
-We successfully expressed Lac80 heterologously in Escherichia coli, allowing us to purify the protein for further activity evaluation.
-Of thirteen typical laccase substrates tested, Lac80 showed discrete activity on 2,2'-azino-bis(3-ethylbenzothiazoline-6-sulphonic acid) (ABTS), pyrocatechol, pyrogallol, and vanillic acid, and higher activity on 2,6-dimethoxyphenol.
+Profile hidden Markov models allowed us to identify a novel LMCO, named Lac80.
+In silico analysis of Lac80 revealed the presence of three conserved copper oxidase domains characteristic of three-domain laccases.
+We successfully expressed Lac80 heterologously in E. coli, allowing us to purify the protein for further activity evaluation.
+Of thirteen typical laccase substrates tested, Lac80 showed lower activity on 2,2’-azino-bis(3-ethylbenzothiazoline-6-sulphonic acid) (ABTS), pyrocatechol, pyrogallol and vanillic acid, and higher activity on 2,6-dimethoxyphenol.

 Novelty and scientific contribution.
-Our results point out Lac80 as a promising laccase for use in industrial applications.
+Our results show Lac80 as a promising laccase for use in industrial applications.
 The present work shows the relevance of bacterial laccases and highlights the importance of environmental plasmids as valuable sources of new genes encoding enzymes with potential use in biotechnological processes.